eerielili/gpigeon/README.md

     keep track of what has been created.
 You can also delete link individually, or all at once.
 - No javascript used at the moment.
+- If needed, you can attach a file.
+It'll be encrypted alongside the message. **100MB limit by default**.

 Dependencies
 ============